Chartwell brings a highly-experienced team of strategists from an array of disciplines to achieve our clients’ objectives.

 Ozzie earned his BA from James Madison University with a major in Political Science and Modern Foreign Language, and a minor in History.

-David previously managed the Washington, DC office of a leading national public affairs firm and worked for a global public relations firm.
-Earlier in his career, David served as a Washington, DC correspondent for the Lawrence Eagle-Tribune and The Falmouth Enterprise.
-He began his career working in the Massachusetts Legislature and at the law firm of Todd & Weld, LLP.
+David previously managed the Washington, DC office of a national public affairs firm where he was responsible for all facets of the firm’s operations including business development, client service, and external affairs.
+Prior he worked at Ogilvy Public Relations providing strategic communications services to leading corporations.
+Tamasi began his career working in the Massachusetts Legislature and at the Boston law firm of Todd & Weld, LLP.

-David earned a bachelor's degree from Gettysburg College and a master's degree in Journalism from Boston University.
-He resides in Washington, DC with his wife and two children.
+David has served on the Board of the ALS Association DC/MD/VA Chapter and the Falmouth Academy Alumni Council.
+He earned a bachelor's degree from Gettysburg College and a master's degree in Journalism from Boston University.
+David resides in Washington, DC with his wife and two children.

 Christopher A. Smith specializes in taking complex public policy issues and finding ways to communicate them in clear and simple terms to the public, the media, and policymakers.
 He has spent over a decade leading advising clients on financial services and markets, asset management, tax, trade, and business strategy for C suite executives from the Fortune 500, sovereigns, trade associations, and NGOs.